Minal Rohit: Early life and education

 Minal Sampat was born in Rajkot, India.

-As a child, Rohit dreamt of becoming a doctor, but a space show on the TV changed her mind in class 8.
+As a child, Minal dreamt of becoming a doctor, but a space show on the TV changed her mind in class 8.
 During her education, she noticed that her female peers aimed for scientific careers based on their possible salaries rather than the pursuit of knowledge.
 Although she ended up getting a full education along with college, many girls around her only received partial education.
 She graduated from Gujarat University in 1999, along with graduating from Space Applications Centre with a B Tech in communications and was a gold medalist in electronics and communication engineering from Nirma Institute of Technology and Science, Ahmedabad.

 Career

-Rohit started her career as a Satellite Communications engineer at Indian Space Research Organisation (ISRO) and went on to work for the Space Application Center.
+Minal started her career as a Satellite Communications engineer at Indian Space Research Organisation (ISRO) and went on to work for the Space Application Center.
 She was one of 500 scientists and engineers who worked on the Mars Orbiter Mission.
 As Systems Engineer for the mission, she helped integrate and test the sensors that the orbiter was carrying.
 She abstained from taking any leaves for two years.

-Rohit was a head engineer and a Project Manager for upcoming projects such as Chandrayaan II.
-Sampat is currently Deputy Project Director at ISRO.
+Minal was a head engineer and a Project Manager for upcoming projects such as Chandrayaan II.
+Minal Rohit is currently Deputy Project Director at ISRO.
 She aims to become the first woman director to head a national space agency.

 Research contributions

 Rohit was one of 500 scientists working on the Mangalyaan mission headed by the ISRO, and one of the 10 women assigned to the project.
 She served as project manager as well as systems engineer and was involved with incorporating the components of the methane sensor (MSM), Lyman-Alpha Photometer (LAP), Thermal Infrared Imaging Spectrometer (TIS), and Mars Color Camera (MCC) onto the orbiter.
 She is a senior engineer at the ISRO.

-She is currently involved with the Chandrayaan-II, the follow up mission to the Chandrayaan-1, India's first successful Lunar probe.
+She is currently involved with the Chandrayaan-II, the follow-up mission to the Chandrayaan-1, India's first successful Lunar probe.
 Her primary work on the project involves improving the Insat-3DS satellite to increase atmospheric data and quality received.

 Legacy

 Minal Rohit was one of ten women out of 500 scientists to bring India to Mars.
 She helped India become the first country to orbit Mars with a satellite on the first attempt.

-Rohit was featured in a short film Snapshots from Afar where she discussed her contribution to the Mangalyaan space probe to Mars.
+Minal Rohit was featured in a short film Snapshots from Afar where she discussed her contribution to the Mangalyaan space probe to Mars.